We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many different types of infections can be transmitted sexually.
 The most common STDs are described below.

 A certain type of bacteria causes chlamydia.
-It’s the most commonly reported STD among Americans, notes the Centers for Disease Control and Prevention (CDC).
+It’s the most commonly reported STD among Americans, notes the

 Many people with chlamydia have no noticeable symptoms.
 When symptoms do develop, they often include: